kmarkus/microblx/docs/user/composing_systems.rst

 Although using ``usc`` model is the preferred approach, there are others way to launch a microblx application:

-1. by writing a Lua called “deployment script” (e.g. see ``examples/trig_rnd_to_hexdump.lua``).
+1. by writing a Lua "deployment script" (e.g. see ``examples/trig_rnd_to_hexdump.lua``).
 This is not recommended under normal circumstances, but can be useful in specific cases such as for building dedicated test tools.

 2. by assembling everything in C/C++.
-Possible, but somewhat painful to do by hand.
-This would be better solved by introducing a usc-compiler tool.
-Please ask on the mailing list.
+This can be useful for deploying a self-contained application.
+Writing this by hand is somewhat cumbersome (see for instance ``examples/C-examples/``) and should be solved by a *usc-to-c* compiler.
+There have been efforts to build this.
+Please inquire on the mailing list.

 .. rubric:: Footnotes